-As the original Pioneer TachyTele, the new Hanhart Pioneer Stealth 1882 Chronograph features the same bi-compax dial layout, which, at closer inspection, is not really the same.
+As the original Pioneer TachyTele, the new Hanhart Pioneer Stealth 1882 Chronograph features the same bi-compax dial layout, which, at closer inspection, is not the same.

 While the former sports a rather simple chronograph function with a 30-minute counter at 3 o’clock and a central chronograph seconds hand, the latter comes with an IWC-style combined totalizer that features a 12-hour and chronograph counter and a small seconds display sharing the same sub-dial at 9 hours.

 The 30-minute chronograph totalizer is still at its place at 3 o’clock.

 To make the feat possible, the German watchmaker employed their new HAN4312 automatic chronograph movement, which is built on 34 rubies, beats at standard 28,800 vph and has a minimum power reserve of 42 hours.

 I am not sure about the origin of this caliber, but I have a feeling that it is, in fact, a slightly modified ETA blank movement or, perhaps, one of its numerous clones.*

 Well, at least Hanhart says that the movement was made in Switzerland.

 The caliber is hidden inside a rather large stainless steel case.
 Exactly 45 millimeters in diameter, the case sports the signature notched bezel with a red element at 12 o’clock and a pair of chronograph push-pieces at 2 and 4 o’clock (one of them is, too, of the same blood-red color.)

 Together with the rugged black leather strap that features contrasting white stitching, the watch looks even more brutal, although the white sub-dials somewhat diminish its military-style charm.

 Since the watch was created to celebrate the 130th anniversary of the brand (as the name implies, it was established in 1882,) Hanhart decided to limit the timekeeper’s production at mere 130 pieces.